 Scott Eyerly Bio

 Scott Eyerly has been recognized for achievements in theater, opera, symphonic, choral, song, and chamber works.
-In August 2018, opera sensation Jennifer Larmore sang the world premiere of Creatures Great and Small, a song cycle about animals, with the string quintet OpusFive at the Megeve Festival, France.
-Arlington Sons was given its world premiere by the Pittsburgh Symphony Orchestra, conducted by Leonard Slatkin, in October 2012, featuring Broadway and opera star David Pittsinger; the work is now available on iTunes and CDBaby.
-POOCH, a new musical comedy about love, opera, and a lost dog, received its first fully staged workshop at Seagle Music Colony, NY in September 2018.
+Opera sensation Jennifer Larmore sang the world premiere of Creatures Great and Small, a song cycle about animals, with the string quintet OpusFive at the 2018 Megève Festival, France.
+The 1-woman comic opera My Life Online will receive its world premiere run at the 2023 Edinburgh Fringe Festival, featuring rising English soprano Sarah Minns.
+Arlington Sons was given its world premiere by the Pittsburgh Symphony Orchestra, conducted by Leonard Slatkin, featuring Broadway and opera star David Pittsinger; the work is now available on iTunes and CDBaby.
+POOCH, a new musical comedy about love, opera, and a lost dog, received its first fully staged workshop at Seagle Music Colony, NY.
 Spires, for choir and organ, was commissioned by Saint Thomas Church, Fifth Avenue, New York and given its first performance in that great space, sung by the Saint Thomas Choir of Men and Boys under the direction of John Scott.
 Other works include the opera The House of the Seven Gables, produced at Manhattan School of Music and now available on double CD from Albany Records; Exultation Overture, commissioned by the New York Youth Symphony and first performed at Carnegie Hall; The Palm at the End, a sextet for piano and winds commissioned by Chamber Music America for the ensemble Hexagon; On Blue Mountain, a music theater piece based on Appalachian folklore, commissioned by Philip Morris Companies, Inc.; Storm King for brass octet, recorded by an ensemble of principals from orchestras in the Northeast and released on Sonora Records (under its original title Sinfonia); Fanfare after Chabrier's "L'Étoile," commissioned by Glimmerglass Opera; and Variations on a Theme by Honegger, a large-scale symphonic piece, winner of the Louisville Orchestra New Music Prize.

 Current and recent commissions include Source, a clarinet sonata composed for Alan Kay, introduced at the Cape May Festival, NJ; Psalm 71, an a cappella motet for Christ Church Cathedral, Cincinnati; and Algonquin Songs for Faith Esham and Richard Cassell, based on writings by members of the 1920's Algonquin Round Table.
 In 2007, music from Eyerly's opera The House of the Seven Gables was featured in the soundtrack of Jonathan Slon's independent film Keeping Up With Jones.